atomasso/utility-functions/README.md

-A simple collection of utility functions
+A simple collection of utility functions!

 # Examples